-5.1 Continuing emphasis by interested stakeholders demands that an entity dispose of surplus personal property in the most economical and efficient manner possible.
+5.1 Continuing emphasis by interested stakeholders demands that an entity dispose of surplus personal property assets in the most economical and efficient manner possible.

 5.2 The selection of the disposal method may depend on regulatory, environmental, or safety concerns.

-5.3 A personal property disposal program should be conducted in a manner consistent with the entity’s requirements, goals, and objectives.
+5.3 A personal property assets disposal program should be conducted in a manner consistent with the entity’s requirements, goals, and objectives.

-1.5 As entities may incur unnecessary or additional costs associated with recordkeeping, taxes, storage, maintenance, etc,. of personal property until final disposal actions are complete, selecting the most efficient and economical method of disposal is critical to a successful disposal program.
+1.5 As entities may incur unnecessary or additional costs associated with recordkeeping, taxes, storage, maintenance, etc,. of personal property assets until final disposal actions are complete, selecting the most efficient and economical method of disposal is critical to a successful disposal program.

-1.7.1 When disposing of property owned by another entity, entities must adhere to contractual requirements of the owning entity as well as applicable statutory and regulatory guidelines, policies, and requirements specific to the owning entity.
+1.7.1 When disposing of assets owned by another entity, entities must adhere to contractual requirements of the owning entity as well as applicable statutory and regulatory guidelines, policies, and requirements specific to the owning entity.

 1.8 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.